antsanchez/prompto/README.md

 ---

-**Note**: As this project is in beta, we are actively working on improvements and new features.
-We appreciate your support and contributions during this phase.
+**Note**: As this project is in beta, I am actively working on improvements and new features.
+I appreciate your support and contributions during this phase.